top of page

 Home

-Kvirhana is festival of queer (LGBTI) art and activism organized by the Sarajevo Open Centre and Tuzla Open Centre in Tuzla and sarajevo.
+Kvirhana is festival of queer (LGBTI) art and activism organized by the Sarajevo Open Centre.
 With the Kvirhana Festival, we wish to create a space where queer people can not only be themselves, but can also celebrate their identities.
 Although Kvirhana is primarily a safe and celebratory space for lesbians, gays, bisexual, transgender and queer persons, it is also a place of gathering and freedom for all those who support LGBTIQ people or question the established norms related to sex, gender, and sexuality.

-Kvirhana Festival in Sarajevo is held with the support of Sweden.
+Kvirhana Festival is held with the support of Sweden.

 Program